 Cancellation: No subscription, so no cancellation.

 Corporate history: We know less about Lifetimeqrcodes.com than any other provider here.
-Single-offer landing page; no published company name, team, or track record beyond the marketing copy itself [VERIFY: lifetimeqrcodes.com — look for About/Company disclosures].
+Single-offer landing page operated by QRTRAC LLC (Albuquerque, NM) with published contact details — but no named team or verifiable track record beyond the marketing copy itself (lifetimeqrcodes.com).

 Year-5 prediction: Genuinely uncertain.
 One-time-payment economics match Ownqrcode’s, but the operator is less visible and continuity commitment absent.
 Not a scam, not our first pick — a lower-information bet than the other one-time-payment option.